younus-always/node-currency-converter/README.md

 ## 🔑 Configuration

-1. Get a free API key from <a href="https://www.exchangerate-api.com" target="_blank" rel="noopener noreferrer" title="Go to ExchangeRate API">ExchangeRate API.</a>
+1. Get a free API key from [ExchangeRate API.](https://www.exchangerate-api.com "Go to ExchangeRate API")

 2. Create a .env file in the project root: